Hunter-WYSIWYG/questionair-generator/README.md

 # Questionnaire-Toolset

-This repository provides you tools to generate, answer and analyze questionnaires.
+This repository provides tools to generate, answer and analyze questionnaires.

 We created this toolset as part of our practical training at the Martin-Luther-University Halle-Wittenberg.
 Our target group is the psychology institute of our university.